fmaguire/data_ordinality_paper/manuscript.md

 An effective way to reduce data ordinality is the adoption of clinical information technology (IT) such as electronic health records, electronic prescription systems, and so on.
 The adoption of systems like this have been shown to reduce hospital-related morbidity, mortality, and costs [@1DvlBqvBW,@X1io6jjf].
-With immediate input of data into these systems, ideally directly from the medical equipment, we can greatly reduce data ordinality because any subsequent user of the information can access it on the database.
+With immediate input of data into these systems, ideally directly from the medical equipment, we can greatly reduce data ordinality because all subsequent users of the information can access the original information on the database.

 It is, however, not sufficient to just enter the information into any digital format.
 Without careful planning the ordinality and thus error rate of digital data can still increase.